home - intro - library- resources - feedback -digital

 1.2.
 Deriving elementary analog converters from the basic voltage supplied electric circuit.

+1.2.1.
+Voltage-to-current converter.
 Applications: producing a current from a voltage (compound voltage-controlled current source); indirect measuring a voltage by converting into a current (compound voltmeter); transistor switch (an input part); current interface (a transmitter).
 Imperfections caused by a real voltage source and a real current load.
 Discussions: May we say that the current source is a "bad" voltage source?
 How do we decrease the errors (a settlement by compromise - method 1)?
 How do we remove completely the circuit imperfections (an ideal solution)?
 How do we convert the imperfect passive circuits into almost ideal ones (looking for a universal principle)?

 1.2.2.
 Resistance-to-current converter.
 Applications: producing a current controlled by a resistance (compound resistance-controlled current source); indirect measuring a resistance by converting into a current (compound ohmmeter); indirect measuring non-electrical quantities by resistive sensors.
 Discussion: How do we remove the imperfections?